-Robert M. Chiusano, 63, has been a director since 2008.
-Mr. Chiusano is currently a principal of RMC Consulting, a company focused on leadership development and operational excellence.
-Additionally, Mr. Chiusano is a former Executive Vice President and Special Assistant to the CEO and a former Executive Vice President and Chief Operating Officer - Commercial Systems of Rockwell Collins, Inc., (a publicly traded company listed on the New York Stock Exchange) a provider of communication and aviation electronic solutions for commercial and military applications.
-Based primarily upon Mr. Chiusano's extensive knowledge of strategic and organizational planning and acquisition management, his leadership experience as a former Executive Vice President at a communications and aviation electronics manufacturer, his tenure and contributions as a current Board and Board committee member, as well as his contributions as a community director to the University of Iowa Engineering Advisory Board and Coe College Board of Trustees, the Board concluded that Mr. Chiusano should continue to serve as a director of Winnebago Industries at the time this Proxy Statement is filed with the SEC.
+Robert M. Chiusano, 64, has been a director since 2008.
+Mr. Chiusano is currently a principal in RMC Consulting, a company focused on leadership development and operational excellence.
+Additionally, Mr. Chiusano is a former Executive Vice President and Special Assistant to the CEO and a former Executive Vice President and Chief Operating Officer - Commercial Systems of Rockwell Collins, Inc. Based primarily upon Mr. Chiusano's extensive knowledge of strategic and organizational planning and acquisition management, his leadership experience as a former Executive Vice President at a communications and aviation electronics manufacturer, his tenure and contributions as a current Board and Board committee member, as well as his contributions as a community director to the University of Iowa Engineering Advisory Board and Coe College Board of Trustees, the Board concluded that Mr. Chiusano should continue to serve as a director of Winnebago Industries at the time this Proxy Statement is filed with the SEC.